These are some of the favorite tools that I use to produce the Engaging Missions Show and to keep everything running.

 Other Social Media Tools

 I publish a new Engaging Missions podcast episode every week and I help publish the Foundational Missions Leadership Moment.
-As you might suspect, there are some specialized tools and services that I use to get it all done.
+As you might suspect, there are some specialized communities I'm part of and some tools and services that I use to get it all done.

 With a podcast, you have to host the audio (or video) files somewhere.
 While you might be able to load the files directly to your website server, that's not a great idea.
 Not only does it use up your storage space (and download bandwidth), but it can really slow down your website.
 In extreme cases, it might even get you kicked off your server.